bzminer/bzminer/README.md

 If a card becomes unstable (eg. lhr exception), lower overclocks, and lower `--lhr_stability`.

 `--lhr_stability` has an impact on both hashrate and stability of the LHR unlock.
-Lower values can cause LHR to still trigger once in a while, lower hashrate, however increasing stability.
-Higher values will cause LHR to trigger less frequently (or not at all), giving you higher overall hashrate, but lowering longer term stability.
-Default value is 100.
+Higher values will increase hashrate, but may cause GPUs to crash.
+Lower values are more stable, but may cause LHR to trigger momentarily, lowering hashrate a little.
+Play with it.

 To disable the LHR unlocker, set `--lhr_stability` to 0.
 Default is 100.